3,000-hit club

 Of the 33 members, 18 were right-handed batters, 13 were left-handed, and two were switch hitters.
 The Cleveland Guardians and Detroit Tigers are the only franchises to have three players reach 3,000 hits while on their roster: for Cleveland, Lajoie, while the team was the Naps, Tris Speaker, and most recently Eddie Murray, both when the franchise was known as the Indians, and, for the Tigers, Cobb, Al Kaline, and most recently Miguel Cabrera.
 Ten of these players have played for only one major league team.
 Seven players—Hank Aaron, Willie Mays, Eddie Murray, Rafael Palmeiro, Albert Pujols, Alex Rodriguez, and Miguel Cabrera—are also members of the 500 home run club.
 Cobb holds the highest career batting average at .366, while Cal Ripken Jr. holds the lowest at .276.
-Derek Jeter, Wade Boggs, and Alex Rodriguez are the only players to hit a home run for their 3,000th hit, and Paul Molitor and Ichiro Suzuki are the only players to hit a triple for their 3,000th; all others hit a single or double.
+Wade Boggs, Derek Jeter, and Alex Rodriguez are the only players to hit a home run for their 3,000th hit, and Paul Molitor and Ichiro Suzuki are the only players to hit a triple for their 3,000th; all others hit a single or double.
 Stan Musial is the first and so far only player to collect his 3,000th hit as a pinch-hitter.
 Craig Biggio is the only player to be thrown out for his 3,000th hit, while attempting to stretch the hit into a double.
 Biggio and Jeter are the only players whose 3,000th hit came in a game where they had five hits; Jeter reached base safely in all of his at bats.
+There has only been a single game in which two members of the club were teammates while members of the club; Rickey Henderson of the San Diego Padres collected his 3,000th hit on October 7th, 2001, the final day of his teammate and fellow club member Tony Gwynn's career.
 The most recent player to reach 3,000 hits is Cabrera, who did so on April 23, 2022, while playing for the Detroit Tigers.